Kartikk1127/Docker/README.md

 1. -t tag is used to provide an image name
 2. **'.'** is used as a context.
 This means Docker will look for the Dockerfile in the current directory where the command is executed.

+**Important**
+Any code changes you make after creating a container will not be reflected inside the image and hence won't be visible when you run an old container or even restart/beat the shit out of it, it just won't work.
+Hence, making code changes require you to build a new image(no command change) and then run that new image(no command change).